darccio/accent/README.md

 # accent
-Generate unused Pantone colors from a reference colors list.
+Pick unused Pantone colors from a reference colors list.